egnyte/cloudimized/README.md

 # Cloudimized

-Cloudimized is a Google Cloud Platform (GCP) configuration scanning tool.
+Cloudimized is a Cloud Provider configuration scanning tool.
 It allows monitoring changes of selected resources.
+Currently supports Google Cloud Platform (GCP) and Microsoft Azure.

 Cloudimized performs similar function as Oxidized, but for Cloud environment.